 Choosing the Correct Car Seat

 When you are shopping for a car seat, there are four important questions to ask before making your selection.
 What type of car seat are you buying, where are you putting it, how old is your child, and how much does your child weigh?
 This encompasses the three stages of child safety car seats.

 Stage One: Newborns and infants who range from a few months old up to 18 months old should be placed in rear-facing car seats.
 This classification faces the back of the car and can handle babies weighing 13kg.
-The purpose of placing small infants in rear-facing car seats is due to their lack of neck strength that is necessary when dealing with the forward momentum of a vehicle coming to a stop.
+The purpose of placing small infants in rear-facing car seats is due to their lack of neck strength which is necessary when dealing with the forward momentum of a vehicle coming to a stop.

 Stage Two: The second stage encompasses children ranging from nine months old to twelve, although weight is the primary determining factor for stage selection.
 The car seats in this category support infants and toddlers weighing between 9kg and 36kg.
 During this stage, child safety seats are switched to face forward in the vehicle as neck strength should be soundly developed.

 Stage Three: The third stage is for children between four and twelve years of age and weighing between 18kg and 36kg.
 This is the last phase and is often paired with the use of a vehicle’s seatbelt to provide further protection.

 Proper Car Seat Installation